Internship and establishment of the official

 As a trainee civil servant, you cannot open a time savings account (CET).

-However, if you already have a TEC (as a regular or contract official before your appointment as a trainee) you can continue to fund your time savings account if your traineeship consists exclusively of the actual exercise of the tasks corresponding to your grade.
+However, if you already have a TEC (as a permanent or contractual official before your appointment as a trainee) you can continue to fund your time savings account if your traineeship consists exclusively of the actual exercise of the tasks corresponding to your grade.

 Leave for health reasons